 In addition, residents are required to publish a research paper in a peer-reviewed professional journal.
 Dr. Campbell’s paper has been accepted for publication in the Journal of Veterinary Surgery.
 Entitled “Outcome of Tibial Closing Wedge Osteotomy in 55 Cranial Cruciate Ligament-Deficient Stifles of Small Dogs,” the article is slated for print in a future publication.

-Dr. Campbell will complete the final step of earning board certification when she completes the national examinations in spring 2017.
+Dr. Campbell will complete the final step of earning board certification when she completes the national examinations.